kavimaluskam/Spark-Exercise/README.md

     $ export PYSPARK_DRIVER_PYTHON_OPTS='notebook'
     ```

-## Remarks
+## Assumptions / Remarks
 - In this repo data are assumed download,
-- `3.
-Basic View Analysis` is refering to question 1; `4.
-Session Analysis` is refering to question 2
-- Assumed data with empty article_id / user_id are invalid and hence removed (?)
+- Data with empty article_id / user_id are discovered (as shown in notebook); But such data are not removed from the analysis.
-- For question 1d.
-Assumed average/ median pageview per user is meant to be **a single value** instead of a list of value per user
-- For question 1d.
-Median are calculated as an approximate value for simplicty.